The Generation Project Capital Campaign

 SafePlace strives to end sexual and domestic violence.
 We want every person to experience a safe and nurturing family where self worth and dreams blossom.
 When sexual and domestic violence occur, emotional trauma destroys trust and help is needed to heal.

-As SafePlace celebrates 31 years of service, we look back on a generation of success.
+As SafePlace celebrates 32 years of service, we look back on a generation of success.
 We have served more than 20,000 survivors of sexual assault and domestic violence in the South Puget Sound region.
 We currently provide three 24-hour emergency response programs, including a helpline, in person response to sexual assault victims and our 28 bed shelter.
 We offer prevention education and community engagement opportunities to stop violence before it happens, as well as, offer weekly survivor support groups, legal and parenting assistance and an intensive 48 hour volunteer training.
 All of our services are provided in the language of the survivor, as we strive to ensure all of our services are available to a diverse community of survivors.